 Disassembling the tool is a breeze.
 Further, it comes with a cup holder as well.

-What we liked: Taking the Travel pro apart shouldn’t be a problem.
+What do we love it for?
+Taking the Travel pro apart shouldn’t be a problem.
 The cup holder may be a welcome sight for scooter users.
 The turning radius is the smallest on the list, making it ideal for house use.
 This scooter comes with a comfortable and padded faux leather seat.

-What could be better: The drive range on the Travel Pro is limited.
+What were we disappointed with?
+The drive range on the Travel Pro is limited.

 Despite giving you the shortlist of excellent scooter options above, you can still end up making a mistake.
 As evidenced above, even the good options vary in features.
 If you’re unsure of which selection to make, a buying guide may eliminate the confusion.